2023-asi-ozsinglecell-hackathon/system-immunology-hackathon/content/dataset.md

 Experiments were designed by Hamish King, Miles Horton and Shalin Naik.

-Experiments were performed by Miles Horton and Esther Bandala Sanchez with the generous support of 10X Genomics, Millenium Science, MGI, Decode Science, and the WEHI Advanced Genomics Facility.
+Experiments were performed by Miles Horton and Esther Bandala Sanchez with the generous support of

+{% include figure.html img="data_sponsor.png" width="75%" %}

 Data processing and preparation by Zewen Kelvin Tuong, Givanna Putri, and Peter Hickey.